mdn/content/files/en-us/web/api/webrtc_api/simple_rtcdatachannel_sample/index.md

 6. Finally, the local connection's remote description is set to refer to the remote peer by calling localConnection's {{domxref("RTCPeerConnection.setRemoteDescription()")}}.
 7. The `catch()` calls a routine that handles any errors that occur.

+> [!NOTE]
-> **Note:** Once again, this process is not a real-world implementation; in normal usage, there's two chunks of code running on two machines, interacting and negotiating the connection.
+> Once again, this process is not a real-world implementation; in normal usage, there's two chunks of code running on two machines, interacting and negotiating the connection.
 A side channel, commonly called a "signalling server," is usually used to exchange the description (which is in **application/sdp** form) between the two peers.

 #### Handling successful peer connection